Mass media in South Korea: TV Networks

 KBS, MBC, EBS are public broadcasters while SBS is a commercial broadcaster, under a "many public broadcasters" system.
 It is a unique system; other countries typically have one public broadcaster and many commercial broadcasters.

 KBS is funded by public money accrued from a television license fee gathered from all South Korea households with a television set.
-As of 2010, the fee is ₩2500 (about $2 USD).
+As of 2010, the fee is ₩2500 (about US$2).
 Due to low public funds, KBS2 runs commercials.
 Looking at the ownership of MBC, 70% of it is owned by a government-owned not-for-profit organization (The Foundation of Broadcast Culture), and 30% of it belongs to 'Jeong-su Scholarship Foundation'.
 Also, because KBS2 and MBC run commercials, there are a lot of controversies on the definition of public broadcasting in South Korea.

 Digital television technology emerged recently.
 Although some television stations have begun broadcasting digital signals, it is not yet widespread as in the United States.
 The Government of South Korea set December 31, 2012 as the deadline for digital conversion in South Korea.
 From 2013, South Korea will convert from the analogue broadcasting to the digital broadcasting.(This date coincides with the United Kingdom conversion date.)
 According to DTV Korea, the rate of digital TV sets in use is about 60% (2010).